A Mighty Girl's top picks of bullying prevention and empathy-building books for young children.

 “The End of Bullying Begins With Me” is the message of National Bullying Prevention Month and at A Mighty Girl we believe that’s absolutely true!
 By teaching our children about bullying — what it is, the effects it has on everyone, and the ways that we can stop it — we can work to ensure that bullying becomes a smaller and smaller part of all our lives.

-With that in mind, we’ve put together a series of three blogs featuring great Mighty Girl anti-bullying resources for all ages.
-In this first part of the series, we’ll showcase books for preschool and early school-aged children that address bullying from a variety of angles, while in the two remaining blogs, we’ll talk about resources for tweens and teens and resources for parents and educators.
+With that in mind, we’ve put together a series of three blog posts featuring Mighty Girl anti-bullying resources for all ages.
+In this first part of the series, we’ll showcase books for preschool and early school-aged children that address bullying from a variety of angles, while in the two remaining blog posts, we’ll recommend resources for tweens and teens and resources for parents and educators.

 Of course, these are just a selection of the great anti-bullying books out there.
-For more books for all ages on bullying, visit our Top Books on Bullying Prevention for Mighty Girls special feature or our Bullying / Teasing section.
+For more books for all ages on bullying, visit our Top Books on Bullying Prevention for Mighty Girls special feature or our Bullying & Teasing book section.

 Another Person's Shoes: Teaching Empathy

 For the youngest Mighty Girls, bullying behaviors can happen because they’re still learning that others have feelings like their own.
 While empathy is natural, it’s also a skill that can be improved with practice.
 By reading these books with your Mighty Girl, you can help her develop her understanding of what it’s like to be another person and how it would feel to be the victim of teasing or bullying.